Foundation Level—ISTQB Software Testing Certification Training

 • Purpose and Content of a Test Plan

-• Purposes, Contents, and Audiences for Test Reports
+• Purpose, Content and Audience for Test Reports

 • Configuration Management